Local SEO Checklist – Get Better Rankings

 4. SEO Optimise your Website Pages – Search Engine Optimisation

-• Page Titles – Similar to the URL, ensure your page titles are relevant to the page and contain your keyword or service name.
+- Page Titles – Similar to the URL, ensure your page titles are relevant to the page and contain your keyword or service name.
 Google will display around 69 characters for titles in search results, so try and fit in as much as possible.
 Find a good balance between readability and SEO.
-Take a look at your page title in search results to see if it is being truncated and if that’s the case shorten.
+Take a look at your page title in search results to see if it is being truncated and if that’s the case shorten it.

-• Image Optimisation – Make sure your image alt tags uses keywords related to the page or service.
+- Image Optimisation – Make sure your image alt tags use keywords related to the page or service.
 When you hover over the image you should see the alt tag text and so do search engines.
-Images can also be optimised and reduced in for size for web using software or plugins.
-There are many programs that will do this for you, especially if your website is WordPress based.
+Images can also be optimized and reduced in size for the web using software or plugins.
+There are many programs that will do this for you, especially if your website is WordPress-based.

 5. NAP Citations

-NAP stands for Name, Address and Phone Number.
+NAP stands for Name, Address, and Phone Number.
 When Google finds your details on relevant websites such as local directories it sends them a strong signal.
-There are many NAP Citation website in the UK where you can add your details – Yell, Free Index, 192, Scoot, Thompson Local and so on.
+There are many NAP Citation websites in the UK where you can add your details – Yell, Free Index, 192, Scoot, Thompson Local, and so on.
 A quick Google would probably provide a nice handy list for you.

 If you’re a larger business you would probably employ a company to do this for you, as many agencies offer this service – for a small fee of course.